 Ethics approval must be sought for research involving human participants.

 - completes surveys

 - undergoes psychological, physiological or medical treatment or testing

 - tests software

 - grants access to personal collections of records, photographs etc.

-- Is the person from whom tissue has been collected (including blood, urine, saliva, hair)
+- Is the person from whom tissue or derivaties of tissue has been collected (including blood, urine, saliva, hair, cell lines)

 - Is identified in a record, e.g. employment record, medical record, education record, membership list, electoral roll or

 - Is identified or de-identified in data banks or unpublished human research data, e.g. an analysis of existing unpublished data collected by another researcher or collected for a different research project.